regg00/jsonresume-theme-actual-fr/README.md

-# Actual theme for JSON Resume
+# Actual theme for JSON Resume in French

+> [!IMPORTANT]
+> This is simply a version of [this theme](https://github.com/davcd/jsonresume-theme-actual), but with headers translated to French.
+> It functions exactly the same and the documentation doesn't change at all.

 Minimalist and modern theme for [JSON Resume](https://jsonresume.org/) standard, designed for the [v1.0.0 version](https://raw.githubusercontent.com/jsonresume/resume-schema/v1.0.0/schema.json).